0xdevo/EGCERT-Reverse-Challenges/cookieMonster/README.md

 after the comparison is finished it going to generate the second part of the flag , i called the function “generate_2”</br>
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/7.png)</br>
-what this function dose is take the third char of "Monster" word which is s = 0x73 and increment it with 1 then xor it with the first char of the second file it continue do this 9 times which is the length of the file name
+what this function dose is take the third char of "Monster" word which is s = 0x73 and increment it with 1 then xor it with the first char of the second file it continue do this 9 times which is the length of the file name</br>
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/8.png)</br>
 here it compare the encoded char with the right one so let’s invert the right chars to get the original value</br>
 74 xor 17 = c</br>